CrossRef/event-data-user-guide/event-data-manual.md

 #### Notes

 Becuase the Newsfeed Agent connects to blogs and blog aggregators, it is possible that the same blog post may be picked up by two different routes.
-In this case, the same blog post may be reported in more than one event.
+In this case, the same blog post may be reported in more than one event See [Duplicate Data](#concept-duplicate).